StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-manipulation/BROKER_LOAD.md

   StarRocks allows setting the `priority` parameter for a Broker Load job since v2.5.

+- `partial_update`

+  Whether to use partial updates.
+Valid values: `TRUE` and `FALSE`.
+Default value: `FALSE`, indicating to disable this feature.

+- `partial_update_mode`

+  Specifies the mode for partial updates.
+Valid values: `row` and `column`. <ul><li> The value `row` (default) means partial updates in row mode, which is more suitable for real-time updates with many columns and small batches.</li><li>The value `column` means partial updates in column mode, which is more suitable for batch updates with few columns and many rows.
+In such scenarios, enabling the column mode offers faster update speeds.
+For example, in a table with 100 columns, if only 10 columns (10% of the total) are updated for all rows, the update speed of the column mode is 10 times faster.</li></ul>

 - `merge_condition`

   Specifies the name of the column you want to use as the condition to determine whether updates can take effect.
 The update from a source record to a destination record takes effect only when the source data record has a greater or equal value than the destination data record in the specified column.